A Four-Step Process to Increase Your Referral Sources

 Remember no one refers someone they don’t trust and people typically trust people they know, not strangers.
 So your next step is to start building relationships.
 Which I know is easier said than done but the next step in this process can be easy if you allow it to be.
 There is work involved, but if you have a process to manage your relationship-building, then you will be able to make it a part of your workflow so it actually happens.

 A Resource to Eliminate the Stress of Getting Started

 You may be one of those people who knows instantly what to do to start developing relationships with people you know and with strangers.

-But if you are like most people – having a roadmap to follow gives you the confidence you need to get started.
+But if you are like most people – having a road map to follow gives you the confidence you need to get started.
 I offer a masterclass – Increasing Your Referral Sources – that teaches you exactly how to take your lists of potential referral sources through a process to nurture them to become referral sources.
 None of it is rocket science, but if you like step-by-step processes to hold you accountable and show you how to do so you don’t waste time on mistakes, then check out this masterclass.

-But here’s what I need you to understand.
+As we wrap up, here’s what I need you to understand.

 And this is more of a long-term game than a short-term fix.
 We’re not looking for a band-aid approach that will stop working in a few months.

 We’re looking to systematically grow our business in the best and easiest way possible.
 Which means we have to do a little bit of work to develop more referral sources so that our business is sustained by referrals, and we are not worrying or stressing out about where the next client is coming from.